celo-org/celo-blockchain/consensus/istanbul/celo-ibft-spec_word-identifiers.md

 The Celo IBFT protocol is a BFT (Byzantine Fault Tolerant) protocol that allows a group of participants to agree on the ordering of values by exchanging voting messages across a network.
-As long as less than 1/3rd of participants follow the protocol correctly then the protocol should ensure that there is only one ordering of values that participants agree on and also that and that they can continue to agree on new values, i.e. they don't get stuck.
+As long as less than 1/3rd of participants deviate from the protocol then the protocol should ensure that there is only one ordering of values that participants agree on and also that and that they can continue to agree on new values, i.e. they don't get stuck.